 - Resection/curettage of benign changes in the bone

-- Treatment of malignant bone tumours (bone sarcomas) as part of the Sarcoma Centre
+- Treatment of malignant bone tumors (bone sarcomas) as part of the Sarcoma Center

-- Reconstruction of joints and large bone defects following tumour resection or due to bone metastases
+- Reconstruction of joints and large bone defects following tumor resection or due to bone metastases

 We offer the following medical services

 - Biopsy of undiagnosed changes in bones and soft tissues

 - Minimally invasive techniques such as CT-guided radiofrequency ablation (RFA)